-America's engineering industry is a trusted partner to federal, state, and local agencies, planning, designing and managing construction of innovative and sustainable solutions in the built environment, including infrastructure projects and public facilities such as courthouses, schools and military installations.
+America's engineering industry is a trusted partner to federal, state, and local agencies, planning, designing, and managing construction of innovative and sustainable solutions in the built environment, including infrastructure projects and public facilities such as courthouses, schools, and military installations.
 By engaging local firms, public agencies benefit from the specialized experience, innovation, and on-budget and on-time performance that the private sector brings to the table to ensure project success.

+ACEC SUPPORTS:

-- Policies that promote a strong partnership between public agencies and the engineering industry. - Funding and financing initiatives that invest in critical federal and state infrastructure programs and the development and improvement of public buildings. - Maintaining and expanding public procurement rules that require the use of QBS to emphasize innovation and qualifications to facilitate successful project delivery. - Requiring all federal agencies to include FAR compliance as a condition of receipt of funding by state and local governments for grant, loan, and aid programs. - Policies to address cost and schedule growth resulting from ongoing supply chain challenges and inflation. - Policies to foster the advancement of new and emerging technologies such as unmanned aircraft systems, connected and automated vehicles, energy storage, advanced nuclear, and clean fossil energy systems.
+Policies that promote a strong partnership between public agencies and the engineering industry.
+Funding and financing initiatives that invest in critical federal and state infrastructure programs and the development and improvement of public buildings.

-TOP: NASA LANGLEY MEASUREMENT SYSTEMS LABORATORY, HAMPTON, VA BOTTOM: NASA LANGLEY MEASUREMENT SYSTEM LABORATORY CLEAN ROOM AECOM

-DEVELOPMENT
+Maintaining and expanding public procurement rules that require the use of QBS to emphasize innovation and qualifications to facilitate successful project delivery.

+Requiring all federal agencies to include FAR compliance as a condition of receipt of funding by state and local governments for grant, loan, and aid programs.

+Policies to address cost and schedule growth resulting from ongoing supply chain challenges and inflation.

 America's engineering industry serves clients representing a broad range of markets and needs more engineering graduates to support and sustain a growing economy.
 Data from the Bureau of Labor Statistics shows that the engineering workforce is already at full employment, and future employment in engineering and design services occupations is projected to grow six percent from 2020 to 2030, which is insufficient to meet demand.